 It wouldn’t be a trip to snowy Scandinavia without a toboggan run.
 It’s a great way to enjoy the slopes without having to get on a pair of skis or a snowboard.
 This is the most popular toboggan run in Oslo and starts from Frognerseteren, ending at Midtstuen metro station where you can just take the train to get back to the top.
 It’s 2000 meters long and the elevation drop is 255 meters.
 Expect one run to take 8-10 minutes!

 Oslo runs deep with culture, history, and natural beauty.
 Take your time and allow the trip to unfold slowly, showing off all of the pleasant surprises that Oslo has in store.
-Have a look at our Oslo itineraries here, and if you have any questions please do get in touch with our Scandinavia travel expert.
+If you have any questions please do get in touch with our Scandinavia travel expert.